How To Be Persistent And Keep On Going With Passion

 Do you want to add your current goals to the list of things you never attained?
 I hope your answer is a resounding “No!”

-Explore the limiting beliefs behind not being persistent
+Explore the limiting beliefs behind your this self-sabotaging tendency

 There’s a voice that tells you to do the same old thing you used to do.
 When I was addicted to smoking cigarettes, I explored the belief underlying the behavior.